jadecobra/python_tdd_exercises/source/exceptions/exception_handling/exception_handling_tests.rst

             a_list = [1, 2, 3, 'n']
             a_list[0]

-  the test is green again
+  the test is still green

 * The :ref:`index<test_index_returns_first_position_of_item_in_a_list>` for the last item is the total number of items minus ``1``, which is ``3`` in this case